Leon4721/project_three_restaurant_booking/README.md

      * Date
      * Time
      * Number of guests
-     * Table type / location (e.g. window, booth, main floor)
+     * Table type / location (Window, Central floor, Corner booth, Outside)
    * Server-side validation ensures:

-     * All required fields are completed
+     * Required fields are completed
-     * Guests do not exceed the maximum capacity
+     * Guests do not exceed the selected table’s capacity
-     * **Dates in the past cannot be booked**
+     * Dates **cannot be in the past**
+     * Times fall within opening hours (e.g. 08:00–21:00 via `OPENING_TIME` / `CLOSING_TIME`)

 2. **Unique Booking Code Generation**

-   * Each booking is assigned a **unique booking code** (UUID).
+   * Each booking gets a **unique booking code** (`UUIDField`).
    * On successful submission:

-     * A success message is shown
+     * A success message is displayed using Django messages
-     * The booking code is clearly displayed to the user
+     * The booking code is shown in the message so users can save it
-   * This code is used later to **manage, edit, or cancel** the booking.
+   * The booking code is then used for manage/edit/cancel flows instead of exposing database IDs.

-3. **Manage Booking**
+3. **Manage Booking Flow**

-   * Dedicated “Manage booking” section or page.
+   * Dedicated “Manage booking” page accessed from the home page.
-   * Users can enter their **booking code** (and optionally email) to retrieve their booking.
+   * Users enter their **booking code** to look up an existing booking.
+   * If the code is valid, the user sees key details (date, time, guests, table type) plus options to **edit** or **cancel**.
-   * If the code is valid:
+   * If the code is invalid, a clear error message is displayed and the form remains on screen.

-     * Booking details are displayed
-     * Links/buttons are provided to **edit** or **cancel** the booking

 4. **Edit Booking**

-   * Users can update:
+   * Users can update: date, time, number of guests, and table choice.

-     * Date
-     * Time
-     * Number of guests
-     * Table choice
-   * The same validation rules apply:
+   * The same business rules are applied on edit:

      * No past dates
-     * Capacity limits respected
+     * Respect table capacity
+     * Respect opening hours
+   * If the booking doesn’t exist, the view uses `get_object_or_404` to return a proper 404 page.
-   * On success, a confirmation message is displayed and the user can see the updated booking.
+   * On successful edit, the user receives a confirmation message and can review the updated booking.

 5. **Cancel Booking**

-   * Users can cancel their booking from the manage view.
+   * From the manage view, users can cancel their booking.
-   * Confirmation flow prevents accidental cancellations.
+   * A simple confirmation step avoids accidental cancellations.
-   * Canceled bookings are removed (or flagged) in the database.
+   * The booking is then deleted or marked as cancelled in the database, and a confirmation message is shown.

 6. **Staff Login and Django Admin**

-   * A **staff login link** enables staff to sign in with Django authentication.
+   * A dedicated **staff login** route (e.g. `/staff-login/`) points staff to Django’s authentication.
-   * Staff users (with `is_staff=True`) can access the **Django admin panel** to:
+   * Staff with `is_staff=True` can access the Django admin and:

-     * View all bookings
+     * View all bookings in a list, ordered by date/time
-     * Filter by date/time/table
+     * Filter bookings by date, table, or other fields
-     * Edit or delete bookings as needed
+     * Create, edit, or delete bookings as needed
-   * Only authenticated staff can access the admin area.
+   * Non-authenticated users trying to access `/admin/` are redirected to the login page.

 7. **Validation and Error Handling**

-   * Form errors are displayed near the relevant fields.
-   * Global error messages appear for invalid booking codes or missing records.
-   * Server-side validation prevents bypassing rules such as:
+   * Server-side validation ensures that:

-     * Booking dates in the past
+     * Past dates are rejected
-     * Exceeding table capacity
+     * Guest count does not exceed capacity
+     * Booking codes are either resolved to a record or produce a safe error message
+   * Errors are shown at field level and as top-of-page alerts where appropriate.

 8. **Responsive Layout**

-   * Uses a responsive layout (Bootstrap-style grid and utility classes).
+   * Layout built with a responsive grid (Bootstrap-style classes).
-   * Tested on multiple screen sizes to avoid horizontal scrolling.
+   * Tested on multiple screen sizes so no horizontal scrolling occurs.
+   * Buttons and inputs are large enough for comfortable use on mobile.

 ### Future Enhancements

-Planned improvements that could move the project further towards Distinction level:
+Potential improvements for a higher distinction-level project:

-* **Email Confirmation:** Send a confirmation email with booking details and code.
+* **Email confirmations** – Send automatic emails with booking details and booking code.
-* **User Accounts (Optional):** Allow frequent diners to register and see a history of their bookings.
+* **User accounts** – Optional user registration to see booking history and manage multiple bookings.
-* **Table View for Staff:** Custom staff dashboard showing tables and times in a visual grid.
-* **Holiday / Closed Dates:** Prevent bookings on days when the restaurant is closed.
+* **Custom staff dashboard** – A visual table/time grid to show occupancy at a glance instead of only list view.
+* **Closed/holiday dates** – Block booking on specific days (Christmas, private events, etc.).
-* **Automated Tests:** Django TestCase classes to cover models, forms, and views.
+* **Automated tests** – Add Django `TestCase` classes for models, forms, and views.
+* **More advanced capacity logic** – E.g. combining tables or preventing overlapping bookings for the same table/time slot.

 [↑ Back to Top](#contents)